jlinford/sc19-bof/index.md

 ### Rui Oliveira, _University of Minho, INESC TEC_

+Rui Oliveira is a Professor at University of Minho and member of the board of INESC TEC, Portugal's largest ICT research center.
+His research interests include large scale data management and privacy-aware data processing.
+Since 2017, he's been in charge of setting up MACC, Portugal's supercomputing center, and is an appointed expert to the EuroHPC Joint Undertaking.

 ### Simon McIntosh-Smith, _University of Bristol, GW4_

 ### Mitsuhisa Sato, _RIKEN Center for Computational Science_